PESSPA (Physical Education, School Sport & Physical Activity)

 Implementation – What have we done?

-- Children are invited to attend competitive sporting events within the local area within the cluster schools at the Oakmoor Secondary School.
-This is an inclusive approach which endeavours to encourage not only physical development but also mental well-being.
+- Children are invited to attend competitive sporting events within the local area within the cluster schools at Oakmoor Secondary School.
+This is an inclusive approach that endeavours to encourage not only physical development but also mental well-being.
 These events also develop teamwork and leadership skills and are very much enjoyed by the children.

-- The school has a travel tracker that the children are encouraged to take part in which encourages and promotes a healthy lifestyle.
+- The school has a travel tracker that the children are encouraged to take part in, which encourages and promotes a healthy lifestyle.

-- Children in all years (R-6) swim once a week for during the Summer 1 Term.
+- Children in all years (R–6) swim once a week during the Summer 1 Term.
 We also offer a swimming club during this term for KS2 Children.

 Impact – What impact has it had?